Good News Archive – Wesley finds his place in history

-By John Singleton – Originally appeared March/April 2003
+By John Singleton – Originally appeared in March/April 2003 issue of Good News

 Plans to mark the 300th anniversary of the birth of John Wesley, the founder of the Methodist movement, have received a boost on the Anglo-Methodist side of the Atlantic.
 Late last year, a major BBC poll to find the “Greatest Britons” of all time saw Wesley come in at No. 50 in the top 100 names.